matthewjenifer/matthewjenifer.github.io/_posts/2023-04-29-my-second-post.md

 <img src="https://starecat.com/content/wp-content/uploads/normal-people-adding-7-plus-6-equals-13-me-different-logic-family-guy.jpg">

-<p>Which brings me to my second point: creating content for a blog is not an easy task either.
-It's time consuming.
-It takes time and effort to come up with the ideas, research, write and edit the content.
-Fortunately for you and me "AI" is here.
-I put it in quotes for a multitude of reasons, but I'll save that for another post.
-One you'll probably never see if not for yet another important aspect: search engine optimization (SEO).
-This is crucial for driving traffic to the blog...which, reminds me..
-I need to build RSS into this thing...
+<p>Which brings me to my second point: Writing a blog is time-consuming.
+It takes effort to come up with ideas, research, write, and edit content.
+Luckily, AI is here to help.
+But without SEO—crucial for driving traffic—your post might never be seen.
+I still need to add RSS, which brings me to the checklist:
 </p>

 <h3>..might as well bring that check list back out:</h3>